wolfie00/med-tagger/README.md

   </tr>
 </table>

 The program will read the .csv files into a Python dictionary.
+The two columns must be separated by a `\t`.
 Alternatively, you can load a JSON file directly as a `dict`.
+Next, the list with the categories (labels) can either be a Python list passed to the `configuration` or a `.txt` file with a label per line.
+For the loss function binary cross-entropy, Focal loss, ASL loss and soft F1 loss are supported.
+For Focal and ASL losses, you have to specify the respective parameters of each loss.

 ## Example of Use